Buyer’s remorse is something that kicks in once you start telling the world that you’ve found your ‘dream home’!

 You’re not alone!

-There’s a reason why they actually have coined a term for this!
+There’s a reason why they’ve coined a term for this!

 Being aware of it now already will hopefully assist you in getting prepared ahead of time, so you’re able to work through it if need be!